MaxSteven/tree-tools/README.md

   --silent              Do not output progress (faster).
   ```

-# tree_leafsize
+## tree_leafsize

-Python script to analyze a directory and create charts based on different criteria
+Python script to analyze a directory tree of files and create charts based on different criteria

 ```
 Usage: tree_leafsize.py [options]